francesding/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a third-year PhD student at UC Berkeley advised by Professors Moritz Hardt and Jacob Steinhardt.
-I’m broadly interested in ensuring that machine learning has positive social impact, from developing theoretical foundations for algorithmic fairness to empirical investigations into robustness of ML systems.
+I have previously worked on the theoretical foundations for algorithmic fairness and empirical investigations into interpretability and robustness of ML systems.
+These days I am particularly interested in applications of machine learning to protein and molecule design.